jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 2 Project/README.md

 ## 7. Future Work

-- Leverage an additional dataset or two focused on global CO2 levels to see if they factor into trends found in the Wildfire dataset
+- Leverage an additional dataset or two focused on global CO2 levels to see if they factor into trends found in the Wildfire dataset.
-  - Dive into avenues that can explain why wildfires are most potent and costly even though the number of them over the years have declined
+  - Dive into avenues that can explain why wildfires are most potent and costly even though the number of them over the years have declined.
-- Explore impact of inflation over time to better flatten out analysis of cost features
+- Explore impact of inflation over time to better flatten out analysis of cost features.
-- Explore which regions or states are most impacted by wildfires
+- Explore which regions or states are most impacted by wildfires.